-Not only is lip liner is the ticket to the perfect cupid’s bow, Hall-Scarmana finds that “pairing your lip pencil with a lighter, highlight pencil will keep the lip line clean and can create lift and definition to the lip.”
-(This trick works wonders on thin upper lips.)
-“Apply the lighter pencil in bow of the lip, right above your lip liner shade to lift and highlight that area.
-And when gravity takes a toll we start to see the corner of our lips turn down, use the lighter pencil or concealer to highlight those corners creating a lifted and sculpted look.”
-Try Cargo Reverse Lip Liner or a concealer pencil like the NYX Professional Makeup Wonder Pencil.
+Lip liner the key getting a cupid’s bow shape to your pout.
+“Pair your lip pencil with a lighter highlight pencil tokeep the lip line clean and can create lift and definition to the lip,” says Hall-Scarmana.
+“Apply the lighter pencil in the bow of the lip, right above your lip liner shade, to lift and highlight that area.
+Where you start to see the corner of your lip turn down, use the lighter pencil or concealer to highlight those corners to create a lifted and sculpted look.”
+For a ligh lip liner, we like NYX Professional Makeup Slim Lip Pencil in shade Natural.

-Applying lip liner before your lipstick or lip gloss helps prevent the color from bleeding or feathering, making it a dream for dark lipstick lovers.
-Hall-Scarmana suggests using lip liner as a base.
-Simply lining and filling in your lips with a pencil will give your lip color something to adhere to, thus increasing its staying power.
-If all that lip liner seems a little daunting, start with a clear lip pencil, like Laura Mercier Lip Pencil in Clear or Urban Decay 24/7 Glide-On Lip Pencil in Ozone.
-Clear pencils do the same job as all the other shades.
+Applying lip liner before your lipstick or lip gloss helps prevent the color from bleeding or feathering.
+Simply line and fill in your lips with a pencil.
+This will give your lip color something to adhere to and increase staying power.
+If all that color seems a little daunting, start with a clear lip pencil, like the Urban Decay 24/7 Glide-On Lip Pencil in Ozone.

-For a smooth gliding application and a fluid line, Hall-Scarmana recommends prepping lips with a light lip balm like the Lanolips 101 Ointment Fruities in Coconutter before applying lip liner.
+For a smooth application and a fluid line, Hall-Scarmana recommends prepping lips with a light lip balm before applying lip liner.
 Part your lips slightly (this will keep your lips closest to their natural shape) and apply the liner using light, short strokes.
-Always follow your natural lip shape — overdrawn lips are not a good look.
+Always follow your natural lip shape.
 If you start to draw the pencil across your lips and it tugs the skin, then the pencil is too hard.
 Try sharpening the pencil and warming the point between your thumb and index finger to soften it.